Nextein/HiveFrequency/hive/README.md

-Here’s a fully detailed `README.md` you can include with your TorchFX + TorchAudio Drum & Bass one-shot generator project:

----

 # Drum & Bass One-Shot Generator (TorchFX + TorchAudio)

 This project is a **GPU-accelerated Drum & Bass one-shot generator** built in Python using **TorchFX** for audio synthesis and **TorchAudio** for audio processing.
-It allows you to generate high-quality kicks, basses, and hi-hats with preset-driven parameters, and export features for machine learning workflows.
+It allows you to generate high-quality kicks, basses, hi-hats, and more with preset-driven parameters, and export features for machine learning workflows.

 ---